alex-petrenko/sample-factory/README.md

 [Minigrid](https://github.com/maximecb/gym-minigrid), and [Quadrotors](https://github.com/amolchanov86/gym_art).
 Please follow the installation instructions for these respective environments.
 Sections below provide information on how to add user-defined custom environments.

+#### Custom multi-agent environments

+Multi-agent environments are expected to return lists of observations/dones/rewards (one item for every agent).
+Currently we only support homogenous multi-agent envs (same observation/action space for all agents, same episode duration).

+It is expected that a multi-agent env exposes a property or a field `num_agents` that the algorithm uses to allocate the right amount of memory during startup.

+Multi-agent environments require auto-reset.
+I.e. they reset themselves when the done flag is True and return the first observation of the next episode (because we have no use for the last observation of the previous episode, we do not act based on it).
+See `multi_agent_wrapper.py` for example.
+For simplicity we actually treat all environments as multi-agent environments with 1 agent.

 ## Using Sample Factory